edfournier/class-curator/README.md

 ## Large Language Model Used
-The system uses the *all-MiniLM-L6-v2* model for generating recommendations and processing course-related data.
+The system uses *all-MiniLM-L6-v2* model, a sentence transformer, which maps sentences and paragraphs to a 384 dimensional vector space.
+The system generates recommendations using processed course-related data.
 This model provides efficient performance for tasks like semantic search and embedding generation.